HatulaPro/showing-usequeries-bug/README.md

 # useQueries tRPC bug

 A small bug that causes tRPC to miss the query options that are passed to useQueries.
+Live example: [#](https://showing-usequeries-bug.vercel.app/).

 ### Issue: